 How We Helped

-Employment Lawyer Sylvia Chan started Early Conciliation through ACAS on behalf of our client but the employer had no interest in settling the claim because their defence was that there was no dismissal.
+Our Employment Solicitors started Early Conciliation through ACAS on behalf of our client but the employer had no interest in settling the claim because their defence was that there was no dismissal.
 They claimed that she had resigned.

-Sylvia wrote to the employer asking for written reasons for dismissal and they responded stating that they thought she had resigned.
-The employer kept denying there was a dismissal so Sylvia had no choice but to issue the claim in the Employment Tribunal.
+We wrote to the employer asking for written reasons for dismissal and they responded stating that they thought she had resigned.
+The employer kept denying there was a dismissal so we had no choice but to issue the claim in the Employment Tribunal.

 - Ordinary unfair dismissal as we considered the letters she received to be dismissal letters